OSUSecLab/SymLM/README.md

 ## CodeWordNet

 We address the challenges of the noisy nature of natural languages, we propose to generate distributed representation of function name words and calculate the semantic distance to identify synomyms with the help of CodeWordNet.
-We provide the script [`CodeWordNet/train_models.py`](CodeWordNet/train_models.py) for CodeWordNet model training and the well-trained models [here](https://drive.google.com/drive/folders/1L7uqoLYsPERovGEeam7ffYxoI3iJCpFI?usp=sharing).
+We provide the script [`CodeWordNet/train_models.py`](CodeWordNet/train_models.py) for CodeWordNet model training and the well-trained models [here](https://drive.google.com/drive/folders/1L7uqoLYsPERovGEeam7ffYxoI3iJCpFI?usp=sharing). q

 ## Citation

-If you find Eponym useful, please consider citing our paper:
+If you find SymLM useful, please consider citing our paper:

 ```plaintex
 ```

 ## Troubleshooting

-Here is a list of common problems you might encounter while using Eponym.
+Here is a list of common problems you might encounter.

 - [CUDA error](#cuda-error)
 - [Apex installation error](#apex-installation-error)